LironL99/portfolio/Arduino-Projects/Sonar_Servo_Project/README.md

 ### 6. Processing Display
 The Processing sketch provides a radar-like visualization of the distance readings.
 It displays the current distance as a circular indicator, updating in real time as the servo scans the environment.
 This visualization enhances the user experience and provides an engaging way to interpret the sensor data.
 - [**Processing Code**](/Arduino-Projects/Sonar_Servo_Project/Processing_code.pde)

 ## Integration of Components
-The project successfully integrates the components to perform the following tasks:
+This project successfully integrates the components to perform the following tasks:
 - Measure distance using the HC-SR04 sensor and adjust the position of the SG90 servo motor based on that measurement.
 - Use a potentiometer to adjust the scanning speed of the servo motor, allowing for user customization.
 - Provide visual feedback through red LEDs that indicate how close an object is to the sensor, enhancing the interactivity of the project.
-- Present a radar-like visualization of distance readings using Processing, making the data more accessible and visually appealing.

-## Project Functionality GIF
+## Project Functionality
 ![Project Functionality GIF](path_to_your_gif.gif)  <!-- Replace with the actual path to your GIF -->

-## Difficulties Encountered
-During the project development, several challenges were encountered:
-- Ensuring accurate distance measurements required careful calibration of the ultrasonic sensor.
-- Synchronizing the movements of the servo motor with the LED feedback and Processing display was complex but was resolved through careful timing in the code.
-- Debugging the code for correct LED behavior based on distance measurements took additional iterations.

 ## Future Improvements
 Future iterations of this project could include: